cahian/cahian/README.md

 # 👋 Hi, I'm Cahian Freire

 I'm a Software Engineer passionate about creating efficient and scalable solutions.
-I focus on full-stack development, automation, and data processing, with a special love for Python, TypeScript, and AWS.
+I focus on full-stack development, automation, and data processing, with a special love for Python, TypeScript, PostgreSQL, and AWS.

 🎓 Pursuing a Bachelor's in Computer Science at UNIP (2022 - 2026)